No Pain. No Gain?

-Hard workouts, heavy breathing and smelly sweat are not the way to achieve physical improvement and health.
-Difficult training is often the fastest way to produce injury, dysfunction and discouragement, especially in the mature “30-100 year old” body.
+Hard workouts, heavy breathing, and smelly sweat are not the way to achieve physical improvement and health.
+Difficult training is often the fastest way to produce injury, dysfunction, and discouragement.
+This is especially true for the mature “30-100 year old” body.

 Young animals are known for their interest in playing.
-(Think training reflexes and skills to provide for themselves) They also seem to eat with gusto and sleep deeply.
+Think about training reflexes and skills to provide for themselves.
+They also seem to eat with gusto and sleep deeply.